mouse on kitchen counter in ellensburg wa

 How do I get rid of rodents?

 Just setting a few mouse traps is not the answer.
 Without identifying and correcting how they’re getting in, the rodent problem will continue.
 We recommend contacting a pest control company that specializes in rodent control.
-At Prosite Pest Control, we offer relief from rodent problems.
+At Prosite, we offer relief from rodent problems.
 Our solution starts with the accurate identification of the rodent infestation.
 Once we know what the pest is, we’ll develop a plan of action that gets rid of these destructive and potentially dangerous critters.
 Visit our rodent control page for more information about our effective rodent control services in Central Washington.

 How do I prevent problems with rodents?